rackerlabs/support-how-to/content/rackconnect/rackconnect-v30-upgrade-information.md

 RackConnect v3.0 provides the following benefits:

--   **Supported on latest images**: As RackConnect v2 is deprecated, newer images such as CentOS 8® and Ubuntu 20® are not available on RackConnect v2 accounts.
+-   **Supported on latest images**: Because RackConnect v2 is deprecated, newer images such as CentOS 8® and Ubuntu 20® are not available on RackConnect v2 accounts.

 -   **Built on Rackspace Cloud Networks**: Cloud Networks provides your cloud servers with an isolated, single-tenant network that exists